 3. After setting up the hostname and domain name, you need to create a new user account to use instead of a root account for non-administrative activities.

-4. After setting the password is set, the installer will prompt for time zone data and then pause at the disk partitioning.
+4. After setting the password, the installer will prompt for time zone data and then pause at the disk partitioning.

 If Kali will be the only one operating on the machine, the easiest option is to use ‘Guided – Use Entire Disk’ and then select the storage device you wish to install Kali.